skapis/django_api/README.md

 # Django API

 This repository contains simple API in Django REST Framework.
-To use API, follow instructions in API Documentation below.
-You can also use postman collection, where are all request to this project.
+To use API, follow the instructions in API Documentation below.
+You can also use the postman collection, where are all requests for this project.

 # API Documentation
-In project are two models, Users and Purchases.
+In the project are two models, Users and Purchases.
 Each User can have zero or more purchases.
 Each Purchase must have at least one user.

 **Authentication**<br>
 To use any user endpoint you have to be authenticated.
-This API uses authentication by token, which belongs to user.
-You can create authorization token for each user by
+This API uses authentication by token, which belongs to the user.
+You can create an authorization token for each user by
 ```
 ./manage.py drf_create_token <username>
 ```